Volume Meshing

 Introduction

-The objective of this section is to create a volume mesh using pyHyp.
+The objective of this section is to create a family of volume meshes using pyHyp.
+We previously used pyHyp to extrude our airfoil coordinates into a volume mesh.
+However, this time we will use it to extrude our surface mesh coordinates into a volume mesh.
 The surface mesh serves as the seed for hyperbolically marching the mesh to the farfield.
 Generating the volume mesh in this way is fast, repeatable, and results in a high-quality mesh.
-More details on pyHyp can be found in the pyHyp documentation or in the code itself.
+We will take advantage of the surface mesh coarsening features to generate a family of volume meshes.
+Additionally, we will demonstrate a few additional settings in pyHyp compared to what was shown in the airfoil tutorial.

 Files

-Navigate to the directory aero/meshing/volume in your tutorial folder.
-Copy the following file from the surface meshing directory:
+Navigate to the directory wing/meshing/volume in your tutorial folder.
+Create the following empty runscript in the current directory:

 • run_pyhyp.py